-Hats are less common these days but it’s an accessory that can really elevate your style.
+Hats are less commonly worn these days but they are an accessory that can really elevate your style.

-Let’s examine hats today and how to wear a hat so you can look stylish and stay warm or cool and protect your face.
+Let’s examine types of hats and how to wear a hat so you can look stylish and stay warm (or cool).

 How to wear a hat and when